Skip Navigation

 Krakatoa

-You can't really visit Krakatoa any more--because it no longer exists.
-It was an island between Java and Sumatra.
-The Krakatoa volcano erupted in 1883 and blew the island apart.
-The tidal wave or tsunami that the explosion generated killed 35,000 people in nearby islands.
+Krakatoa was an island between Java and Sumatra.
+A volcano erupted in 1883 and blew the island apart.
+The tsunami that the explosion generated killed 35,000 people in nearby islands.
 Find out what other effects that this huge explosion had on the rest of the world.

 People To See